NZ Bus Ltd has adopted ten core policies along with the Code of Ethics to guide the organisation in its actions. Abstracts of these policies are:

 - Ensure that all employees are made aware of the hazards in their work area and are adequately trained to enable them to perform their duties in a safe manner

 - Promote a system of continuous improvement, including the annual review of policies and procedures.

-- Meet our obligations under the Health and Safety in Employment Act 1992 and other legislation, Standards, Codes of Practice and Guidelines providing for the health and safety of people at work.
+- Meet our obligations under the Health and Safety at Work Act 2015 and other legislation, Standards, Codes of Practice and Guidelines providing for the health and safety of people at work.